Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Misuse of company vehicles

-Employees have reasonable expectations of privacy, even in workplace settings.
+Employees maintain reasonable expectations of privacy even within the workplace.

 Surveillance should not: